Aftershocks from magnitude 6 quake rattle California, Nevada

-SAN FRANCISCO — Aftershocks have hit the region between Northern California and Nevada on Friday after a magnitude 6 earthquake sent large boulders rolling into highways and knocked smaller items off shelves.
+SAN FRANCISCO (AP) — Aftershocks have hit the region between Northern California and Nevada Friday after a magnitude 6 earthquake sent large boulders rolling into highways and knocked smaller items off shelves.

 The quake shortly before 4 p.m.
 Thursday was centered south of Lake Tahoe near Walker, a rural community of a few hundred households in the eastern Sierra Nevada.
 It was felt as far off as Las Vegas and San Francisco, authorities said.
 Days of aftershocks are expected.

-Note: A previous version of this story misspelled the name of Jason Ballmann with the Southern California Earthquake Center.